vladescualexandra/studybites/README.md

 * The application must allow students to organise their notes by classes they attend and individual study activities.
 * The platform is based on a Single Page Application architecture.
 It will be accessible on a desktop, mobile or tablet browser (depending on user preferences).
-* The note editor should be easy to use so that the student can take notes during the class.
+* The note editor is easy to use so that the student can take notes during the class.
 It will implement a markdown sistem to allow simple text formatting.
 * The notes can be organised in folders, every folder being a class, there the student can also store the notes from the seminars.

 ## Minimal functionalities